mitkrieg/CS112-Spring2012/hw15/README.md

 ----

-## Prototype Game
-A simple point-and-click adventure game about perspective of an underachieving game programmer walking the line between pink slip and productivity.
+## Hide & Seek
+A game where the player walks around a town looking for their friend (computer) who is hiding from them.
+The player must get clues from the towns people as to where the computer is hiding.

-### Genre
+## Genre
-In the style of the old lucasarts adventure games like "Monkey Island".
+RPG-like, overhead style like pokemon or the early zelda games.

-### Technical Hurdles
+## Technical Hurdles
- * bottom menu
+* Making the town
+* Randomizing computer hiding spots and corresponding townspeople clues
+* making towns people
- * inventory
+* Difficulty level

- * moving character where clicked
- * unique per item behaviors
+## Picture Puzzel
+A jigsaw puzzle game that uses a picture imported by the user as the puzzle

-## Block Dude Adventures
+## Genre
-Based on the classic TI83+ game "Blockdude" with metroid-vania/open world level design and multiple block types.
+Puzzel Game

+## Technical Hurdles
+*Importing pictures
+*scrambling puzzel
+*recognizing when two puzzle pieces are correct *Picture size issues

+## Grand Mountain
+Player climbs grand mountain to seek treasure by finding items around the mountain based on a riddle or clues given by mountain elves.
+Once the player finds the tree items they can climb to the next level of mountain

-### Genre
+## Genre
-Tiled puzzle sidescroller
+A side scrolling game similar to Treasure Mountain http://en.wikipedia.org/wiki/Treasure_Mountain!

-### Technical Hurdles
+## Technical Hurdles
- * multiple block types
- * saved state
+* Making mountain
- * level loading
+* creating riddles/clues
- * player equipment
+* making objects/elves
+* making game different every time